USD ($)

 «Cisco Port Channel Configuration: Steps

-Dynamic Trunking Protocol is a Cisco proprietary protocol that dynamically negotiates whether switch ports operate in access or trunk mode, not requiring detailed configuration on both ends of a link.
+Dynamic Trunking Protocol (DTP) is a Cisco-specific protocol that automatically decides whether a switch port should be in access or trunk mode, without needing manual setup on both ends.

-Further, if you are interested in learning more about Dynamic Trunking Protocol, or other Cisco proprietary protocols.
-You can check out our Cisco Courses.
+Further, if you are interested in learning more about Cisco proprietary protocols, you should check out our Cisco Courses.

 What is Dynamic Trunking Protocol (DTP)?

-Dynamic Trunking Protocol (DTP) is a Cisco-proprietary protocol designed to simplify the configuration of VLAN trunks between Cisco switches.
-With DTP, switches can dynamically negotiate their interface roles—either as trunk or access—without requiring manual configuration on both ends.
+Cisco's Dynamic Trunking Protocol (DTP) is used to simplify the configuration of VLAN trunks between Cisco switches.
+It allows switches to dynamically negotiate their interface roles either as trunk or access, without requiring manual configuration.

 CCNP Training CourseGet online training for CCNP Certification.Explore course